open-telemetry/opentelemetry-proto/README.md

 ## Experiments

-In some cases, we are trying to experiment with different features.
+In some cases we are trying to experiment with different features.
 In this case, we recommend using an "experimental" sub-directory instead of adding them to any protocol version.
 These protocols should not be used, except for development/testing purposes.